Abdulla-1234/langchain_genai_retail/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🐛 Issues

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/yourusername/atliq-tees-nlp-sql/issues).

-## 📞 Support

-For support and questions:
-- Create an issue in this repository
-- Contact: [your.email@example.com]

 ## 🎉 Acknowledgments